-1. Program graduates will find employment in the energy, chemical, materials processing, biotechnology, and related industries.
-They may take positions in manufacturing, design, environmental affairs, technical service, and technical sales.
+- Program graduates will be prepared for successful chemical engineering careers in energy, chemical, materials processing, biotechnology, and related industries.
+They may take positions in manufacturing, environmental affairs, engineering and construction firms, government, education and technical service/sales.

-2. Program graduates will progress into positions having significant professional responsibilities.
-These responsibilities may include management and supervisory duties, significant contributions on projects having value to the employer, and entrepreneurial activity.
+- Program graduates will progress into positions having significant professional responsibilities.
+These responsibilities may include management and leadership duties, significant contributions on projects having valuable societal impacts, and entrepreneurial activity.

-3. Program graduates will continue with advanced study.
+- Program graduates will have the foundation to continue with advanced study.
 This may include graduate work in engineering, business, or the sciences, as well as the study of medicine or law.

 Student Learning Outcomes

 In order to achieve the educational objectives, the academic program will produce the following outcomes.
-Our graduates will be able to:
+Our graduates will gain:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors